kailam-ada/airbnb-clone/README.md

 ## News

 **19/06/2024** : First major update.
 In an effort to adhere to the best practices of **clean code**, I undertook a comprehensive refactoring of the codebase.
 This included the creation of custom hooks and the division of the code into more manageable components.
-While there is always room for improvement, I am confident that these changes represent a significant step forward in terms of code quality and maintainability.
+While there is always room for improvement, I am confident that these changes represent a significant step forward in terms of code quality and maintainability.<br/>

 **25/06/2024** : Second major update.
 I migrated the front to **TypeScript**.
 I encountered numerous challenges along the way, but each one provided me with a valuable learning experience.